rnl2004/fissara-taco-ordering-system/README.md

 ## Test the Rest API
 Assuming Postman has been install or any REST API testing tool which you preferred.
 ```
-NOTE: At first load of spring boot application there were migration scription auto populate the data in database.
+NOTE: At first load of spring boot application the migration script executed to auto populate the data in database.

 To verify if the data persisted or inserted successfully.
-Please invoked this API below:
+Please invoke the API below.

 Rest API 1:
 Name: /api/order/findAllOrdersByCustomer